ssebastianmag/hydrogen-wavefunctions/README.md

 Unlike classical mechanics which describes macroscopic phenomena, QM addresses the behavior of matter and energy on the quantum (smallest discrete) level.

-The wavefunction ( ) in quantum mechanics Unlike classical mechanics, where a particle’s position and momentum can be precisely known, quantum mechanics deals with probabilities.
-In the context of atomic systems, the magnitude squared of a wavefunction, ( ), gives the probability density (or electron density) which describes where one is most likely to find an electron in space around a nucleus.
 The hydrogen atom is especially significant as it is the simplest atom, containing just one electron.
 Its wavefunction can be treated analytically, providing profound insights into the nature of quantum systems.
 Solutions for the hydrogen atom pave the way for understanding more complex atomic and molecular structures.

+---

 #### Wavefunctions